wrolpi/wrolpi-help/docs/modules/files/index.md

 5. **New Directory** button
     * Allows you to create a new directory in the directory selected (or, the top directory if no directory is selected.)
+6. **Ignore** button
+    * Allows you to skip any directories (and their files) from indexing and searching.
+(Useful if you have a directory with many thousands of small files, such as a git repo)

+## Tags

+WROLPi creates and manages a `tags` directory, this directory contains links to files you have tagged.
+This is the [secondary](../../system/primary-secondary-tertiary.md) method to access your tags.  **You should never manually add files to this directory, they will be deleted.**

+If a file is tagged with multiple tags, the file link will be placed in a directory containing the names of the tags, separated by commas (alphabetically).
+For example, if you tagged a video at `videos/WROLPi/WROLPi_20230909_0xfMLNVFq2Y_WROLPi v0.11 beta demo.mp4` with the tags "WROL" and "Computers", then a link to the video will be created in `tags/Computers, WROL/WROLPi_20230909_0xfMLNVFq2Y_WROLPi v0.11 beta demo.mp4`

+All files in the **FileGroup** will be linked in the same directory.

 ## File Preview